Oliver-Leete/Configs/README.md

 Map({ "n", "x", "o" }, "j", [[v:count?(v:count>5?"m'".v:count:'').'j':'gj']], { expr = true })
 Map({ "n", "x", "o" }, "k", [[v:count?(v:count>5?"m'".v:count:'').'k':'gk']], { expr = true })
 ```

+I don't used wrapped lines any more, and rarely ever jump by line, so this
+mapping isn't that useful to me any more.

+### Move to start/end of line

 It makes sense to me to have 'big' h and l do a bigger version of the h or
 l movement.
 So this mapping makes H and L go to the start and end of the